 *adjusts bun and glasses*

 I reviewed this last year for a Catholic library periodical and loved it.
 It resides in Anne's personal library and I plan for us to read it this Sunday.

 I've always written about my love of the liturgical calendar, but I was thinking that maybe over the course of this next year, I will step that up a bit.
 I received The Year and Our Children: Catholic Family Celebrations for Every Season for Christmas last year, and I think I'm going to start putting it to good use:

 The book chronicles the entire liturgical year, starting with Advent, with ideas for commemorative activities children would enjoy.
 I'm going to give this a go, and of course I will write about everything here so that we can all share ideas with each other.
 I actually used this book to do the research on St. Lucy that I wrote about yesterday.
 You'll see all of this more after the new year, and I'm very excited to share all of this with you!

 -5- Lots of fun Catholic-y posts next week

 Next week will be my last full week of blogging (although I don't think I will blog next Friday, I'm off that day for a Christmas party) until after the new year.
 I always take a brief hiatus between Christmas and New Year's Day, and this year will be no exception.
 The week of Christmas I'll blog the first half of the week, but starting Christmas Eve I'll take a brief respite.
 But I digress!
 The point of this take was to say that *next* week I have some great faith posts planned.
-On Monday, I'll debrief our Third Sunday of Advent, then Tuesday I have a Catholic Nook post planned that I am SUPER excited about regarding Our Lady of the Snows. :0 Wednesday is book club day, see more information on that below in take #6, and Thursday Cristina and I will be posting December's installment of The Church Triumphant.
+On Monday, I'll debrief our Third Sunday of Advent, then Tuesday I have a Catholic Nook post planned that I am SUPER excited about regarding Our Lady of the Snows. :0 Wednesday is book club day, see more information on that below in take #6, and Thursday I will be posting December's installment of The Church Triumphant.